sjml/dungen/docs/notes.md

     - replace existing string split/munging code with SDS
     - cache SQL statements so they don't need to be recompiled afresh
     - fix randomness (gb_random* funcs all use static seed)
+    - find a consistent spot to call ResolveStyles()
+    - unify ApplyFillStyle and ApplyOutlineStyle
 3. constraint solver (in Lua?)
 4. pathfinding (in Lua?)
 5. choice presentation (tiles, die rolls)